Destinations Italy Sardinia

 Must orderaragosta alla catalana

-Via Majorca 113, inside a centuries-old stone building.
-Three set menus — fish, meat, or vegetarian — built around what came in that morning.
-The Catalan lobster is the dish to come for: poached, split, dressed with raw tomato, sweet red onion, salt, oil, lemon.
-Five appetisers, a pasta, a main, dessert.
-Closed Sundays.
-Book a couple of days ahead in shoulder season; a week ahead in July or August.
+Alghero's Catalan-Sardinian standard-bearer since 1973 — founded by Nuoro-born chef Benito Carbonella, recently renovated and reopened under chef patron Francesco Pais.
+Two candlelit rooms inside a centuries-old stone building on Via Maiorca, three set menus (fish, meat, vegetarian) built around the morning's catch.
+The Catalan lobster is the dish — poached, split, dressed with raw tomato, sweet red onion, salt, oil, lemon.
+Closed Sundays; book a couple of days ahead in shoulder season, a week ahead in July or August.

-Old town · Via Majorca 113Catalan lobsterClosed Sundays
+Old town · Via Maiorca 113Catalan lobsterClosed Sundays

 Ristorante The Kings, Alghero — swap for photo